Skip to main content

 Jail & Inmate Records

 The Los Angeles County Sheriff's Department operates seven major detention facilities across Los Angeles County.
 Twin Towers Correctional Facility in downtown LA ranks as the largest jail in the United States, joined by Men's Central Jail, Century Regional Detention Center in Lynwood (which houses women), Pitchess Detention Center in Castaic with four camps, and the North County, East, and South facilities.
-Cities with independent police departments may also operate their own jails for short-term holds.
+Some LA County cities operate their own independent police departments and may maintain short-term holding jails (this city is not one of them — it is served by the Los Angeles County Sheriff's Department).

 To locate a current inmate, residents can use the LASD Inmate Information Center at app5.lasd.org and search by name or booking number.
 Bail bond information, court dates, and housing location are available online.
-For inmates held in city jails such as Long Beach, Pasadena, or Burbank, contact each city's police department directly.
+For inmates held in city jails of LA County cities that operate their own police departments (such as Long Beach, Pasadena, or Burbank), contact those city police departments directly.
+Note: this city is served by the Los Angeles County Sheriff's Department, not a municipal police department.

 Arrest Records